KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Profile else block](static/images/TESTING/Bugs/profile-else-block.png)
 ![Newly reg user profile rendering](static/images/TESTING/Bugs/new-reg-user.png)

-### Additional rendering was also put in place to pre-emptively plan for the event that the newly registered user:
+### Additional rendering was also put in place to pre-emptively plan for the event that the newly registered user had:

 * **Added a definition to site but did **not** add a definition to 'My Favourites':**